 The Division I Baseball Committee will follow Bylaw 31.3.3 in selecting at-large participants.
 To be eligible for selection, a team must have a better than .500 record against Division I competition.
+Please note that this requirement is not applicable for the 2021 championship.

 In addition, the committee also uses the Rating Percentage Index (RPI), a computer program that provides the committee with (1) the institution's Division I winning percentage, (2) opponents' average winning percentage and (3) opponents' opponents' average winning percentage.
 The RPI is an additional tool used in the evaluation of at-large teams.
 Please note that the adjusted RPI takes into account a bonus/penalty structure.
+Please note that RPI penalties will not be applicable for the 2021 championship only.
 For more specific questions, please contact Jeff Williams at 317-917-6138.